-- to ensure that it will be able to continue as a going concern; and - to maximise the total return to its equity shareholders through an appropriate balance of equity capital and debt.
+- to ensure that it will be able to continue as a going concern; and - to maximise the total return to its equity shareholders.

-The Company's capital is disclosed in the Statement of Financial Position on page 54 and is managed on a basis consistent with its investment objective and policy as set out on pages 12 and 13.
-The Company currently has an overdraft facility with J.P.
-Morgan Clearing Corp. which is repayable on demand, which can be used to satisfy the Company's borrowing requirements.
+The Company's capital is disclosed in the Statement of Financial Position on page 53 and is managed on a basis consistent with its investment objective and policy as set out on pages 10 and 11.